 When visiting the palace, wear a traditional Korean hanbok for free entry, or hire one when you arrive.

-Within the palace grounds are two museums: the National Palace Museum of Korea and the National Folk Museum.
+Within the palace grounds are the National Palace Museum of Korea and the National Folk Museum.

 The Korean Demilitarised Zone, or DMZ, is on the border of South Korea and North Korea.

 The line of the DMZ follows the demarcation line, which dates back to the end of World War II.